altexdim/sourcemod-plugin-gungame/README.txt

 	7) What is wrong with randon number generator?
 GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
 	8) And once again wrong top10.txt
+	9) Colorize nick names in chat by team color